Finmoe34o/congenial-octo-couscous/README.md

    - Output Directory: `dist/public`
    - Install Command: `npm install`

-### Step 3: Serverless Functions
+### Step 3: Serverless Functions Architecture

-The project is structured to use Vercel's serverless functions for the API endpoints.
-All API endpoints in `server/api` directory will be automatically deployed as serverless functions.
+This application uses a hybrid architecture designed to work seamlessly in both development and production environments:

+1. **Development Mode**: The application runs with Express.js as a traditional server.
+2. **Production Mode**: The application transforms into serverless functions on Vercel.

+The key components that enable this architecture:

+- **API Directory**: The `/api` directory contains individual serverless function files that work directly with Vercel's deployment platform.
+- **Catch-all Route**: The `/api/[...path].ts` file acts as a router that forwards all API requests to our Express application logic.
+- **Individual Endpoints**: Standalone API endpoints (like `/api/login.ts`, `/api/user.ts`) provide direct serverless implementations.

+This design provides flexibility and optimal performance in both environments without requiring code changes between development and deployment.

 ### Step 4: Verify the Deployment